SergeantWiley/WorstGameOutThereWiki/readme.md

 * True Insanity - Obtained by clicking the try again 150 times
 * Carpal Tunnel - Obtained by clicking the try again 500 times in one session
 * No refund - Obtained by playing the game for 2 hours or having it for 14 days

+* Nothing Better To do - Obtained by having the game open for 8 hours

+If You obtain any of these let alone the first one, I really hope it was worth it for you.

+##Achievements to remove
 * Is it Human? - Obtained by clicking the Try Again with 20 clicks per second
 * Beta Achievements - Good luck getting this one.
 Only Available during Initial Development
-* Test Achievements - Only obtained by being a Beta Tester
+* Test Achievements - Only obtained when helping testing new versions before official launch.
-* Nothing Better To do - Obtained by having the game open for

-If You obtain any of these let alone the first one, I really hope it was worth it for you.

-Additionally, achievements will be added later.
-If you do a push request with 5 updated achievements of this readme, and is accepted, and implemented, if you do not already have the game, you may be granted a free copy of the game.